-The consolidated entity's operations are subject to significant environmental regulations under both Commonwealth and State legislation in relation to its mining and exploration activities.
-The consolidated entity's management monitors compliance with the relevant environmental legislation.
+The Group's operations are subject to significant environmental regulations under both Commonwealth and State legislation in relation to its mining and exploration activities.
+The Group's management monitors compliance with the relevant environmental legislation.
 The directors are not aware of any breaches of the legislation during the period covered by this report.